Rohan-s18/Rohan-s18/README.md

   - **<a href="https://github.com/Rohan-s18/Data-Structures"> Operating Systems Lab </a>:** This repository contains the lab that I designed for an Operating Systems class that I'm teaching.
   - **<a href="https://github.com/Rohan-s18/Data-Analysis-and-Machine-Learning">Data Analysis and Machine Learning Notebooks</a>:** This repository contains Data Analysis notebooks (Jupyter) for a bunch of random things.
   - **<a href="https://github.com/Rohan-s18/Web_Development">Web Development</a>:** This repository contains source code for anyone interested in Web Development ranging from basic HTML/CSS/JS to react and Next Js projects.

-## Fields of Interest
-These are a few fields that I find really interesting:
-  - Operating Systems and Low-level programming
-  - Artificial Intelligence and Machine Learning
-  - Quantum Computing
-  - Data Analysis

 ## Programming Languages and Tools:
 <div>